WiCi-Lab/U-MLP/README.md

 # U-MLP Based Channel Estimation for XL-RIS Systems

-This work has been submitted for possible publication.
 We highly respect reproducible research, so we try to provide the simulation codes for our submitted papers.

 How to use this simulation code package?